This Former GE India CFO and Genpat Business Leader Reveals his Journey and the Lessons Learnt on the Way

 In 2000, I got an opportunity to be the 'CFO for GE India’s consumer finance business'; I grabbed it for a few reasons:

-• The business was in a restructure mode.
+- The business was in a restructuring mode.
 The business was struggling due to some bad business and financial decisions and also, the whole leadership team changed during my tenure!
 And while that meant more risk, it also provided equally more opportunities to make a difference.

 Needless to say, it was an incredible journey!

-After two years I became the 'CFO for GE India'.
-This stint that allowed me to get a strategic, portfolio and risk management view of all GE businesses in India and also the opportunity to lead and mentor and develop future leaders!
+After two years I became the ‘CFO of GE India’.
+This stint allowed me to get a strategic, portfolio, and risk management view of all GE businesses in India and also the opportunity to lead and mentor, and develop future leaders!

-Also, I never confined my role to just financials...I considered myself as a CEO Partner!
+Also, I never confined my role to just financials…I considered myself a CEO Partner!

-In 2005, I took the opportunity to be a part of Genpact’s core leadership team who came together to morph the erstwhile General Electric captive to a market-facing global services company!
+In 2005, I took the opportunity to be a part of Genpact’s core leadership team which came together to morph the erstwhile General Electric captive into a market-facing global services company!

 In late 2018, I realized that my core motivation had been progressively shifting beyond career progression in large corporations!